HynekS/wp-next-graphql-tutorial/README.md

 You will also need to set up a few more things, though:

-### Wordpress
+### WordPress

 You will need to create a database for WordPress.
 In In the `/bedrock` directory, you'll need to rename the `.env.example` file to`.env`.
 In the `.env` file, you'll need to update your database credentials and the base url of the site.
 For installing all dependencies, you'll need to run `composer install --no-scripts` command.
 You'll need to activate the '**WP GraphQL**' plugin and flush permalinks (Settings -> Permalinks, Save Changes).
 It's probably a good idea to create a few posts using **Faker Press** plugin (or manually, if you feel like it).
 For more details, check the [first part](https://github.com/HynekS/wp-next-graphql-tutorial).

 ### Next.js

 In the `/nextjs` folder, run `yarn install`.
-When all the dependencies are installed (and PHP/MySQL servers for WordPress are up and running) start NextJS by `yarn dev` command.
+When all the dependencies are installed (and PHP/MySQL servers for WordPress are up and running) start Next.js by `yarn dev` command.

-## Install and initialize the GraphQL Code generator
+## Install and initialize the GraphQL code generator

 The GraphQL Code generator install is requiring a couple of steps.
 Let's go through it:

-### Instal the core modules
+### Instal core modules

 First, we need to install the core dependencies: